sdmx-twg/sdmx-rest/doc/registration.md

         https://ws-entry-point/registration/dataflow/ECB/BSI/1.0.0

-Retrieve all Registrations for the BSI and EXT Dataflows maintained by the ECB
+Retrieve all Registrations for the BSI and EXR Dataflows maintained by the ECB

         https://ws-entry-point/registration/dataflow/ECB/BSI,EXR/1.0.0